 The PhD subproject is titled ‘Negotiating Secular and Religious Gender Discourses: Women Converting to Judaism, Christianity and Islam in the Netherlands, Belgium and Great Britain’ and generates the main body of qualitative empirical material by analyzing experiences of female converts in the Netherlands, and in smaller comparative cases in Great Britain and Belgium.
 This project researches if and how gender and sexuality become terrains of negotiation for women in the process of conversion and their daily lives.
 All together, in this project I aim to produce insight into the various ways in which gender discourses, encompassing authoritative regulations, representations and bodily practices, are lived, negotiated and shaped by female converts both as individual subjects and as members of religious communities in different national secularized contexts.

 For more information about the project at large, please contact email@example.com.
 Project website coming up soon.

 Events related to this project

-Presentation day NOSTER seminar ‘the Challenge of Difference: Gender Theories and the (re)conceptualisation of Religion.
+2016 “‘Why?’
+Secularism and the Paradox of Women’s Conversion.”
+Individual presentation.
+NOSTER seminar ‘the Challenge of Difference: Gender Theories and the (Re)conceptualisation of Religion.
 June 18.